Open at 9am, call free on 0800 531 6027

 Your other protections

-As well, with all our plans, you’re guaranteed the right to stay in your home for life and have the right to move home should you wish to, subject to criteria.
+As well, with all the plans we recommend, you’re guaranteed the right to stay in your home for life and have the right to move home should you wish to, subject to criteria.

 Back to Mythbusters